CDF Tres Cantos: History

-Founded in 2005 as a merger between CD Tres Cantos Balompié and CD Embarcaciones, Tres Cantos achieved immediate promotion to Primera Categoría in its first season.
-In 2008, after a fusion with CD La Paz, the club achieved an administrative promotion to Preferente Autonómica.
+Founded in 2005 as a merger between CD Tres Cantos Balompié and CD Embarcaciones, Tres Cantos achieved immediate promotion to Primera Regional in its first season.
+In 2008, after a fusion with CD La Paz, the club achieved an administrative promotion to Regional Preferente.

 Tres Cantos achieved promotion to Tercera División in June 2017, after finishing third in the regular season.
 On 4 July of the following year, the club became CF Rayo Majadahonda's reserve team, after an agreement between both sides was reached.

 In April 2020, after Rayo Majadahonda announced an affiliation with CD Paracuellos Antamira (formerly Alcobendas Sport), the agreement with Tres Cantos was cancelled.